SouhailHammou/KernelSymbolsHelper/README.md

 ## How to use

-As an example, the kernel code included with this project looks up all user-mode alertable threads for user-mode APC injection, it has been tested under Windows 7 x64, Windows 10 x64.
+As an example, the kernel code included with this project looks up all user-mode alertable threads suitable for user-mode APC injection, it has been tested under Windows 7 x64 and Windows 10 x64.

 As a user of this project, you will only be modifying a single file within the kernel module : `DriverCode.c`.

 Within this file we define the types and pointers to the undocumented kernel routines your code will be calling (`PsGetNextProcess` and `PsGetNextProcessThread` in our example).